Dhananjaya-Dilshan/Rolance/README.md

 # Rolance – Print-on-Demand Marketplace

 Rolance is a full-stack **Print-on-Demand (POD) marketplace platform** that connects customers with printing shops for customized products.
-Customers can upload their designs, browse available products, and place print requests, while shop owners manage their products and orders through a virtual storefront.
+Customers can upload their designs, browse available products, and place print requests, while shop owners manage their products and orders through a dashboard.

 ---